evidanary/grepg.vim/README.md

 Microdocuments containing the search term will be listed in a scratch buffer. grepg client returns a description followed by the code on the other line.
 Each microdocument is separated by an empty line.

+## Examples ##

+    :G markdown -s image

+Searches the markdown cheatsheet for string "image".

+    :G vim -s "new tab"

+Searches the vim cheatsheet for string "new tab".
+Multi keyword searches should be surrounded with a quote.

 ## Installation ##

 See [grepg's README](https://github.com/tejal29/grepg) for its installation instructions (if you haven't installed it already).